Skip to content

 What is a Retail Price Index Rent Review in the UK?

-• A Retail Price Index (RPI) rent review adjusts your rent based on inflation, using the official RPI figure published monthly.
+• A Retail Price Index (RPI) rent review adjusts your rent in line with inflation, using the official RPI figure published monthly.

 Tips for Businesses